xinzhao13/Machine_Learning_scikit-learn/README.md

 # Machine Learning Python
 Implementation of many machine learning algorithms in Python, along with proper documentation and data sets used for examples.
+Mostly using scikit-learn.

 # Implementations
   - Simple Linear Regression